-Generally cases are bought before the courts by aged care services rather than individual health professionals or aged care workers.
+Generally cases are bought before courts and tribunals by aged care services rather than individual health professionals or aged care workers.
 Before instigating court proceedings, legal advice should be sought.
 When making a decision a Supreme Court must consider the person's best interests.
 There are no established criteria for determining this, but the courts will consider factors including: